 Twin Oaks Communities Conference

-Labor Day weekend (last weekend in August — annual event) at Twin Oaks Community in Louisa, VA
+Labor Day weekend (Labor Day weekend — annual event) at Twin Oaks Community in Louisa, VA

 What role do intentional communities have in the uncertain times we live in?

 How can we leverage cooperation and resource sharing to deal with the challenges we face?
 How are people coming together to create a society that might able to weather the coming storms and end up being satisfying and sustainable?